transparency-dev/trillian-tessera/docs/design/mysql_storage.md

    1. No other processes will be competing with this work.
    1. That the next index to sequence is known (this is the same as the current checkpoint size)
 1. Update the required TiledLeaves rows
-1. (if deduplication is enabled) Update the HashIndex rows, one for each entry
 1. Perform an integration operation to update the Merkle tree, updating/adding Subtree rows as needed, and eventually updating the Checkpoint row
 1. Commit the transaction